-The Science Exhibits will show and explain the physical and psychological impacts of addiction, including how the brain reacts to various addictive stimuli and why it is so difficult, if not impossible, to escape the clutches of addiction on one’s own.
-These exhibits will also educate visitors on the physiological changes that take place within the human body as a person succumbs to the overwhelming power of addiction.
+Science Exhibits — The physical and psychological effects of addiction will be explained, including how the brain reacts to various addictive stimuli and why it is so difficult, if not impossible, to escape the clutches of addiction on one’s own.